Aliases for ASS1 Gene

 GeneCards Summary for ASS1 Gene

 ASS1 (Argininosuccinate Synthase 1) is a Protein Coding gene.
-Diseases associated with ASS1 include citrullinemia and acute neonatal citrullinemia type i.
-Among its related pathways are Alanine, aspartate and glutamate metabolism and Arginine biosynthesis.
-GO annotations related to this gene include poly(A) RNA binding and amino acid binding.
+Diseases associated with ASS1 include Citrullinemia, Classic and Acute Neonatal Citrullinemia Type I. Among its related pathways are Carbon metabolism and Arginine biosynthesis.
+Gene Ontology (GO) annotations related to this gene include amino acid binding.